 The Terraform workflow is generally considered easy to understand and provides a welcoming experience for new users.
 On the other hand, to be effective in running applications in Kubernetes, one has to understand a lot of cluster internal components and mechanics, and usually, it takes more time for users to get up to speed with Kubernetes.

-Terraform provides a native way to detect and inform you about configuration drift and unwanted changes by leveraging the planning phase of the typical workflow.
+Terraform provides a native way to detect and notify you of configuration drift and unwanted changes by leveraging the planning phase of its typical workflow.
 In contrast, Kubernetes doesn’t support this functionality out of the box.

 Kubernetes vs Terraform: Similarities

-Both tools are open source with various contributions by their online communities.
-They also take a similar approach to striving to be as cloud, platform, and API agnostic as possible to accommodate workloads across different environments.
-Even though they try to keep the core of the projects agnostic to external providers, both tools have mature and actively maintained integrations with the most common cloud providers.
+Both tools take a similar approach to staying as cloud, platform, and API agnostic as possible, so they can run workloads across different environments, and both have mature, actively maintained integrations with the most common cloud providers.

-Although they use different languages, Terraform and Kubernetes take a similar approach conceptually to define the configuration.
-Manifests in both tools are written with the declarative approach.
+Although they use different languages, Terraform and Kubernetes take a similar conceptual approach to define the configuration.
+The manifests in both tools are written in a declarative style.

 The notion of the state exists in both tools, although it is implemented differently.
 Terraform and Kubernetes apply some logic to reconcile the desired state configured in declarative configuration files with the running state.

-Both tools are highly extensible by leveraging external plugins, connecting to external APIs, or defining custom resources if necessary.
+Both tools are highly extensible through external plugins, API integrations, or custom resources, as needed.

 Terraform and Kubernetes are battle-tested technologies that can support huge scale since they are designed and architected with scaling considerations for modern cloud-native environments.

-Since both tools offer highly and easily automatable workflows, they can be integrated and combined with CI/CD pipelines to automate their lifecycle.
+Since both Terraform and Kubernetes offer highly automatable workflows, they can be integrated and combined with CI/CD pipelines to automate their lifecycle.

 Kubernetes and Terraform synergies

-By decomposing all the information we discussed, we realize that Kubernetes and Terraform complement each other since they operate at two different levels and can be utilized in parallel.
+By decomposing all the information we discussed, we realize that Kubernetes and Terraform complement each other, as they operate at different levels and can be used in parallel.

-A typical model that cloud practitioners adopt is to use Terraform to provision infrastructure resources (e.g. Kubernetes clusters) and use Kubernetes to manage the containerized apps that run on top of the clusters.
+A typical model adopted by cloud practitioners is to use Terraform to provision infrastructure resources (e.g., Kubernetes clusters) and Kubernetes to manage containerized apps running on those clusters.

 Terraform’s approach simplifies and standardizes the complex task of provisioning Kubernetes clusters.
 Terraform, in this case, enables a unified flow for provisioning Kubernetes clusters across providers with a declarative approach that is preferred over command line utilities.
 This approach works great, but users must use separate flows to manage infrastructure and application resources.